tc39/proposal-temporal/docs/instant.md

 **Returns:** a new `Temporal.Instant` object.

 This static method creates a new `Temporal.Instant` object with seconds precision.
-`epochSeconds` is the number of seconds between the Unix epoch (midnight UTC on January 1, 1970) and the desired point in time.
+`epochSeconds` is the number of seconds between the Unix epoch (midnight UTC on January 1, 1970) and the desired exact time.

-The number of seconds since the Unix epoch is a common measure of time in many computer systems.
+The number of seconds since the Unix epoch is a common measure of exact time in many computer systems.
 Use this method if you need to interface with such a system.

 Example usage: